Republic Day: 4 July in the Philippines

 4 July 1946 is the Philippines' Republic Day.

 25 July in Tunisia

-It's the day the monarchy was abolished by the National Assembly and Republic was proclaimed.
+25 July is the day the monarchy was abolished by the National Assembly and a republic was proclaimed in its place.
 Habib Bourguiba was chosen to be the first President.

 October

 5 October in Portugal

 5 October in Portugal is known as Implantação da República.
 It celebrates the proclamation of the Portuguese First Republic in 1910.

 10 October in Republic of China

 10 October in Taiwan is a national holiday commemorating the establishment of the Republic of China in 1911, the symbolic start of the 1911 Revolution with the Wuchang Uprising.
 It is also known as the Double Ten Day.

 25 October in Kazakhstan

 In the waning days of Soviet rule, individual republics of the Soviet Union sought greater autonomy.
 The Soviet Union agreed in early 1990 to give up its monopoly of political power.
 Following the lead of Lithuanian SSR, Russian SFSR and others, Kazakh SSR declared its sovereignty on 25 October 1990, and Kazakhstan subsequently became independent on 16 December 1991 as the Soviet Union collapsed.
 25 October, the anniversary of the adoption of the "Declaration on State Sovereignty of Kazakh SSR" by the Kazakh legislature in 1990, is now commemorated as Republic Day (Республика күні), a public holiday in Kazakhstan.